zhangmenghao/Anti-spoof/README.md

 # NetHCF: Enabling Line-rate and Adaptive Spoofed IP Traffic Filtering
 This is a introduction to our NetHCF project.

 ## Overview
 We propose NetHCF, a line-rate in-network spoofed traffic filtering system.
-To fit the classic Hop-Count Filtering (HCF) scheme into memory-limited and computation-restrictive switching ASICs, we decouple the existing HCF into two complementary parts, and design several effective mechanisms to make NetHCF adapt to end-to-end routing changes, IP popularity varieties, and network activity dynamics.
+To fit the classic Hop-Count Filtering (HCF) scheme into memory-limited and computation-restrictive switching ASICs, we decouple the existing HCF into two complementary parts, aggregating the IP-to-Hop-Count (IP2HC) mapping table for efficient memory usage, and design several effective mechanisms to make NetHCF adapt to end-to-end routing changes, IP popularity changezs, and network activity dynamics.

-We implement NetHCF on both software simulator (BMv2) and realistic physical hardware (Tofino Switch) of programmable switching ASICs.
-The data plane of NetHCF is implemented with P4, while the control plane is written in Python.
+We implement NetHCF on both software simulator (BMv2) and realistic physical hardware (Tofino Switch).
+The data plane of NetHCF is implemented with P4-14, while the control plane is written in Python.
 But due to the non-disclosure agreement with Barefoot, we only open the source code of our BMv2 version.

 ## Design
 ### Modeling
 We set up a relatively simple model with h1-s1-h2 topology.
 We assume that h1 acts as a client(normal or attacker) which is ahead of the switch and h2 acts as a server which is behind the server.

 ### Workflow
 Please refer to our paper.

+* Jiasong Bai, Jun Bi, Menghao Zhang, Guanyu Li.
+[NetHCF: Filtering Spoofed IP Traffic Using Switching ASICs](https://zhangmenghao.github.io/papers/sigcomm2018-poster-filtering.pdf).
+In SIGCOMM Posters and Demos, Budapest, Hungary, August 20-25, 2018
+* Guanyu Li, Menghao Zhang, Chang Liu, Xiao Kong, Ang Chen, Guofei Gu, Haixin Duan.
+[NetHCF: Enabling Line-rate and Adaptive Spoofed IP Traffic Filtering](https://zhangmenghao.github.io/papers/ICNP2019NetHCF.pdf).
+In the 27th IEEE International Conference on Network Protocols (ICNP), Chicago, Illinois, USA, October 7-10, 2019
+* Journal version is still on the progress

 ## Test
 The method to start the p4 switch is to set up a topology on **mininet** where we run the switch.